tylim88/FirelordJS/README.md

 FirelordJS is the only library capable of providing insane type safety while exposing almost all the API of the official Firestore SDK.

-It has:
+FirelordJS:

-- The lowest learning curve (API is nearly identical to the original API).
+- Has the lowest learning curve (API is nearly identical to the original API).
-- The lowest technical debt (easy to revert to the official API).
+- Has the lowest technical debt (easy to revert to the official API).
-- The truly and most generic type safe solutions.
+- Offer truly and most generic type safe solutions.
-- The smallest.
+- **Is the only library capable of [typing against](https://firelordjs.com/highlights/query_rule_typing) Firestore limitations**.
-- The best code quality(tons of test + 3 stages of test: dev test, built test and package test)
+- Offer Effortless solutions for [Firestore quirks](https://firelordjs.com/highlights/about).
-- **The only library capable of [typing against](https://firelordjs.com/highlights/query_rule_typing) Firestore limitations**.
+- Has The smallest package size.

 Support [@firebase/rules-unit-testing and emulator](https://firelordjs.com/guides/tests)